Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

 The MESA method is used when the patient suffers from epididymis obstruction caused by vasectomy or congenital bilateral absence of the vas deferens.
-In this method, after carefully observing the epididymal tubes under the microscope, the doctor extracts healthy and motile sperm and uses them in IVF or ICSI.
+After carefully observing the epididymal tubes under the microscope, the doctor extracts healthy and motile sperm and uses them in IVF or ICSI.
 The doctor may also freeze some high-quality sperm for future use.

 Is Testicular Biopsy Painful?

-Typically, testicular biopsy is not as painful as done under general or local anesthesia.
+Typically, testicular biopsy for male infertility is less painful than done under general or local anesthesia.
 However, some patients who have undergone this procedure assert that they felt mild pain and pressure in their scrotum during the operation and a couple of days after, but the discomfort was eliminated very soon.

 Testicular Biopsy Side Effects

 A testicular biopsy for IVF is a simple operation, and the person will not have severe bleeding or infection; mild pain and swelling are perfectly normal.
 Some people are worried about the aggravation of fertility problems after the operation.
 We should note that this operation will not affect the erection or heighten infertility, so the patients should not be worried.